Nikgoten/Roll_A_Ball/README.md

 - Attention!
 The ball gets continuosly faster when you hold W down.
 And it can happen that he starts to jump because of the gravity - unity bug.
 Even with help of the others there where no solution.

 - same about the camera. when it doesn´t turns as it should be, just jump another time carefully.
 Then it works.
+  If you hit the planes on the wrong side, you will know.

+- Hint: The levels are structured that you can use it to your advantage ;D

 HAVE FUN!